Animals Matter by Amina Tharwat Abaza

 3. He not put them together with anything by which they would be injured whether of their own kind or other species.

 4. He slaughter them quickly, not before each other, never show them the knife and to kill them humanely without making them suffer.
+5. He does not slaughter their young within their sight.

 6. He put the males and females together during their mating seasons.